 The most common, and possibly the best financial advice anyone will give you is to start investing and saving for retirement early.
 However, as simple as this might sound, someone without a ton of knowledge about the subject will probably have several key questions, the most important one being… how?
 Here we will detail all of the investment options for young professionals.

-Luckily for this generation, the financial services industry has changed dramatically over the course of the last twenty years.
+Luckily for us, the financial services industry has changed dramatically over the course of the last twenty years.
 Products and services that used to be standard across the board have been revolutionized by new technology which has created endless options and opportunities for those willing to save.

-Another way to use the money you have put away is by taking a loan out of your 401(k).
+Another way to use the money you have put away is by taking a loan out of your 401(k) (which isn’t always recommended – before you do this definitely check with your financial advisor to see if its the best thing for you).
 This option, which some 401(k) providers allow, works like any other loan requiring that you pay interest on the principal, even though it is just to yourself.

 These are a great way to start saving up money towards retirement because the money is not necessarily in your ‘possession.’
 If you wanted to withdraw any of the funds before you come of age it will cost you when it comes time to pay your taxes.